bbigras/go-autoit/README.md

 Note: I wasn't able to set `CGO_CFLAGS` to `C:\Program Files (x86)\AutoIt3\AutoItX`.
 It doesn't seem to like white spaces in the path so I copied the `AutoItX` directory to `c:\`

+Note 2: swig seems to ignore `CGO_CFLAGS` so you may have to copy `AutoItX3_DLL.h` to the current directory.

 ```bash
 set CGO_CFLAGS=-Ic:/AutoItX
 set CGO_LDFLAGS=-Lc:/AutoItX -lAutoItX3_DLL